2 min read

 Photo by Caleb Rankin / Unsplash

 Chorus posted a lower profit for 2015.
-In a statement chief executive Mark Ratcliffe said the fall was due to the lower regulated copper price.
+In a statement chief executive Mark Ratcliffe said the fall was due to a cut in regulated unbundled bitstream access (UBA) and unbundled copper local loop (UCLL) prices.

 What he didn’t say is the numbers could have been much worse.
-The company dodged a bullet, maybe more than one, when the Commerce Commission ruled to cut the copper access fee by less than its first draft price.
+The company dodged a bullet, maybe more than one, when the Commerce Commission ruled to cut the Unbundled Bitstream Access (UBA) fee by less than its initial draft price.

 Even with a higher regulated price the company suffered.
 In the last six months of 2015 Chorus made an after-tax profit of $33 million.
 That’s almost half the $64 million made in the same period a year earlier.

-Chorus owns the local copper network and sells access to internet service providers like Spark, Vodafone and CallPlus.
-The price it can charge is fixed by the Commerce Commission.
+Chorus owns the local copper network and sells wholesale access to internet service providers like Spark, Vodafone and CallPlus.
+The UBA and UCLL prices it can charge are regulated by the Commerce Commission.

-It took almost three years of wrangling to decide the regulated copper price.
-Most observers and analysts regard the final price as a Chorus win, although that’s not how the company spins it.
+It took almost three years of wrangling to decide the regulated UBA and UCLL prices.
+Most observers and analysts regard the final December 2015 ruling as a Chorus win, although that's not how the company spins it.

 While this was taking place Chorus suspended dividend payments to shareholders.
 With the new price in place these have resumed.